kindspirit/better_bind_polyfill/README.md

 Unlike real bound functions, functions created with this polyfill always have a prototype property.
 But that usually isn't a problem since it responds to `instanceof` checks in the same way as a real bound function would.
 That is because at the time of the bound function's creation, its prototype property is set to the prototype property of the target function.

-Also unlike real bound functions, functions created with this polyfill when used with .call(object) or .apply(object) will internally trigger the `new` operator if the passed object is empty and its constructor property matches the target function (or `obj.constructor==Object` if the target function does not have a prototype property.)
+Also unlike real bound functions, functions created with this polyfill when used with .call(object) or .apply(object) will internally trigger the `new` operator if the passed object is empty and its constructor property matches the target function, or if the target function does not have a prototype property and `obj.constructor==Object`// true

 So for example: